mastering-jaz/mastering-jaz.github.io/pages/job-agent-concept.md

 ### Overview

-Job agent is deployed on target host to instantly run the job upon receiving a job from Job Server.
+Job agent is deployed and run as a daemon/service on each target host to instantly run the job upon receiving a job from Job Server.

 It always listen on default port 10055 and as soon as it receives a job, it start executing the given job(mostly in a form of shell script).